 Learn how to make the best bacon and leek tart – This recipe uses prepared crusts to make a quick and easy tart.
 Simple food makes the best holiday dinners, lunches, brunches, or suppers.

 Not too long ago, I followed a link from a site that I love to a blog called Storm of Thoughts (no longer a live site).
 I’d never been there before, and I thought I’d have a look around.
 I loved it and subscribed so that I wouldn’t miss any new posts.

 My favorite post on Storm of Thoughts was for this Leek Tart.
 Chrissy’s pictures were gorgeous, and I knew this was just the kind of dish I’d love to cook and eat.

 I made a few changes to Chrissy’s original recipe.
 My version is below.

-© 2009 – 2012, Tara Ziegmont.
+© 2009 – 2020, Tara Ziegmont.
 All rights reserved.